influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSubmitRequest.md

 withServerDryRun(serverDryRun)
 ```

-ServerDryRun validates the workflow on the server-side without creating it
+"ServerDryRun validates the workflow on the server-side without creating it"

 ### fn submitOptions.withServiceAccount